More half-term leaf-mining this morning resulted in this Phyllocnistis unipunctella on a Black Poplar in the car park of Shipley Station.

 Coleophora lusciniaepennella, Stigmella salicis, Stigmella trimaculella

-I went back to Ben Rhydding Gravel Pits to establish exactly which species of willow the Stigmella salicis larvae are mining.
+Ben Rhydding Gravel Pits to establish exactly which species of willow the Stigmella salicis larvae are mining.
 I am now confident that this is Salix cinerea.
 I did also find vacated mines on Salix caprea where I also found another Coleophora lusciniaepennella case-bearing larva.

 This morning I found a new species for me in the form of Stigmella trimaculella on the roadside poplars opposite Otley Garden Centre.